 Stryker Recall of the Rejuvenate and ABG

 In April 2012, the company posted an Urgent Field Safety Notice about its Rejuvenate and ABG products.
 The Notice warned doctors about “Excessive metal debris and/or ion generation” as well as “Fretting and/or corrosion at or about the modular neck junction” (iii).
-Just months after this Notice, in July 2012, Stryker issued a recall on the two products.
-This decision was reached because the “fretting” previously warned about “may result in ALTR (adverse local tissue reactions), as well as possible pain and/or swelling at or around the hip.”
+Just months after this Notice, in June 2012, Stryker issued a voluntary recall on the two products.
+This decision was reached because the “fretting and/or corrosion at or about the modular-neck junction” previously warned about “may result in ALTR (adverse local tissue reactions), as well as possible pain and/or swelling at or around the hip.”
 Read more recall information.
 According to the company’s 2012 Annual Report, it estimated “the probable loss to resolve this matter to be in the range of approximately $190 to $390” million (iv).

 Medical Study Gives Stryker Hip Negative Reviews